 When do Miranda rights come into play?

 Police officers do not have to advise you of your Miranda rights until you are in custody.
-If they just want to talk to you and ask a few questions, you are likely not in custody.
+If they want to talk to you and ask a few questions, you are likely not in custody.
 Some police personnel will tell suspects whether they are in custody or not.
 Others will say nothing in the hopes of getting you to “spill the beans.”
-This is something you need to know, as officers often use this method to see if they can get information that can be used against you later on.
+Our felony lawyer in Oakland, CA, shares that this is something you need to know.
+Officers often use this method to see if they can get information that can be used against you later on.
 Officers are well aware that once an individual is arrested, he or she is less likely to talk.